ddev/ddev.com/src/content/blog/eight-more-ways-to-get-the-most-out-of-ddev-local.md

 I never tire of reminding DDEV users that the `ddev poweroff` and its neighbor `ddev stop` are your friends.
 They don’t destroy anything unless you ask them to.
 This is useful because if you keep a number of Docker containers running and neglect to remove them, you’ll run out of memory for Docker.

 Docker can become unpredictable when you near the memory limit.
 To avoid causing strange behavior in Docker, I like to keep my memory usage low.
 By default, it’s set to a limit of 2 GB, and you can have several projects running no problem.
-Once I get close to that limit, I just dump everything with `ddev poweroff`, secure in the knowledge that my containers are removed, not eating memory, and my data is intact.
+Once I get close to that limit, I dump everything with `ddev poweroff`, secure in the knowledge that my containers are removed, not eating memory, and my data is intact.

 When you run `ddev stop` from the working directory (or `ddev stop <project1> <project2>` DDEV removes the containers, but it does not remove the data.
 Check out the docs on [removing a project.](https://ddev.readthedocs.io/en/stable/users/cli-usage/#removing-projects-from-ddev-local)